raganwald-deprecated/rewrite_rails/README.md

   * `config.load_paths += %W( #{RAILS_ROOT}/rewritten/app/lib )`
   * ...and any other directories where you might place `.rr` files

-Now in production files will not be rewritten but Rails will automatically load the rewritten files fromt he `rewritten` directory.
+Now in production files will not be rewritten but Rails will automatically load the rewritten files from the `rewritten` directory.
 (TODO: Automate this.)

 **How does this differ from the rewrite gem?**